ooni/gatherings/internal/2017-10-montreal/censored-planet.md

    The idea is to identify anomalous measurements and then send those to OONI for further follow-up measurements (to determine whether or not they are actually blocked).

-2. Examining cases when servers block access from specific countries
+2. Examining cases when servers block access from specific countries.

    Looking at pages that will likely look different in specific countries.